-This section describes running the CBC-MAC design example in the SmartFusion2 Security Evaluation Kit (M2S-EVAL-KIT) using the M2S090TS-1FGG484 device.
+This section describes how to run the CBC-MAC design example in the SmartFusion2 Security Evaluation Kit (M2S-EVAL-KIT) using the M2S090TS-1FGG484 device.
 Use AES_Services_SF2 design example steps to program the device and open HyperTerminal.
-Then, invoke the SoftConsole IDE from the Libero SoC software project and launch the debugger.
+Then, invoke the CBC-MAC SoftConsole project, and follow the same steps in the AES_Services_SF2 design example, including modifying the debugger settings to run the debugger.

-Figure 15 shows how to run the demo design.
+The following figure shows how to run the demo design.